List of Amalgam Comics characters

-The following is a list of fictional characters that appear, or are only mentioned briefly, in the 24 one-shots of Amalgam Comics.
+The following is a list of fictional characters who either fully appear, or are only briefly mentioned, in the 24 one-shots of Amalgam Comics.
 They are listed by comic book title and a teams section is also provided.
-The amalgamations of characters or the Amalgam versions of one character are given.
+Either the amalgamations of characters or the Amalgam versions of one character are given.
 Plots of the Amalgam comic books are given in the list of Amalgam Comics publications and additional information about characters is provided in the references.

-Main event (February – May 1996)
+Original event (February – May 1996)

 DC versus Marvel Comics / Marvel Comics versus DC #1–4 (February – May 1996) was a joint publication by DC Comics and Marvel Comics and the main event of the intercompany crossovers.
-DC published #1 and #4 and Marvel #2 and #3.
+DC published issues #1 and 4 and Marvel published issues #2 and 3.